mortenskoett/itu-devops-group-noname/report/chapters/400_current_system_state.md

 run.sh setup_run_app
 ```

-This command will use a different docker-compose setup with different environment variables set, that are read by the nodejs runtime when instantiating the application.
+This command will use a different docker-compose setup with different environment variables set, that are read by the Node.js runtime when instantiating the application.

 When deploying the system it can be decided whether or not to deploy the individual containers used for monitoring and logging.